TeamGenerAid/GANerAid/README.md

 #### decision_tree
 This method trains a RandomForestClassifier on the original data and then applies it on the generated data to find out whether it is realistic.
 This method takes the name of one of the columns of the dataset as a parameter.
-Please note: this needs to be a binary column since the trained model is a classifier and will not be able to wor with continuous columns!
+Please note: this needs to be a binary column since the trained model is a classifier and will not be able to work with continuous columns!
 ```
 evaluation_report.decision_tree("diagnosis")
 ```